Pandademic/cello/CONTRIBUTING.md

-First of all , Thank you for considering contributing to latte.
+First of all , Thank you for considering contributing to cello.
 <br>
 Here are some of the ways you can help out:
 - ✨ Report a bug